Blogs

 Political Risk: How Businesses and Organizations can Anticipate Global Insecurity

 Every year Stanford Graduate School of Business offers their students a seminar in Political Risk.
-The classes are taught by former U.S Secretary of State Condoleezza Rice and the renowned academic Amy B. Zegart.
+The classes are taught by former U.S. Secretary of State Condoleezza Rice and the renowned academic Amy B. Zegart.
 Motivated by their students, they decided to turn their classes into a book in order to allow more people and organizations to navigate the waters of political risk.

-The work entitled Political Risk: How Businesses and Organizations can Anticipate Global Insecurity is divided into ten chapters.
+The work titled Political Risk: How Businesses and Organizations can Anticipate Global Insecurity is divided into ten chapters.
 The authors start by explaining the contemporary concept of political risk.
 Consequently, theoretical framework is added as they advance in the explanation, in this way making it useful for the reader in order to understand, analyze, mitigate and answer efficiently to political risks.
 Their ultimate objective is to provide functional framework that can be utilized in any organization or by any person to improve political risk management.

 Rice and Zegart define the twenty-first-century political risk as the probability that a political action could significantly affect a company's business.
 Nowadays, the public and the private sphere are constantly changing and evolving.
 Everything is more complex and intertwined.
 Governments are no longer the only ones playing an important role in business decisions.
 The authors emphasize how companies need to efficiently deal with the political risks spawn by an increasing diversity of actors, among which is anyone with access to social average.
 In order to illustrate the latter, the authors make use of real-life examples, for instance the Blackfish Effect.
-It is named after a low-budget investigative documentary with the same title that depicted how SeaWorld Entertainment's treatment of killer whales harmed both the animals and their human trainers.
-The film that started with one woman reading a story about orcas triggered political action at the grassroots, state and federal levels, ending up with devastating consequences from which the company has still not recovered up to now.
+It is named after a low-budget investigative documentary with the same title that depicted how SeaWorld Entertainment's treatment of orcas harmed both the animals and their human trainers.
+The film that started with one woman reading a story about orcas triggered political action at the grassroots, state and federal levels, ending up with devastating consequences from which the company has still have not recovered up to now.
 These cascading repercussions of the film have been denominated the Blackfish Effect.

 The work is well equipped with more examples about distinguished companies' experience.
 Among the organizations cited are Lego Company Group, FedEx, Royal Caribbean and Nike.
 Some have excelled in dealing with political risk and some have failed.
 However, both sides of the coin are useful to learn and to understand how the convoluted world of political risks management work.